Craft your calling of walking alongside and serving survivors of trauma.

 Why study Neuroscience & Trauma at Tabor?

-• This certificate program is a self-paced fully online program that can be completed in one year.
+• The certificate program can be completed in three semesters.

 Continuing Education Units (CEUs)

-• All two-unit courses in the certificate program can be taken for Continuing Education Units (CEUs) in Kansas or professional development credit in most districts in America (Check with your district office before enrolling.)
+• All courses in the certificate program can be taken for Continuing Education Units (CEUs) or professional development credit in most districts in America (check with your school district before enrolling).

 Next Steps